reginash99/Rescue-mate/README.md

 # Checks for filters

 We noticed that when a "clean" audio was recorded and passed through the filters, the output was worse than the input.
 This happened because when you clean an already cleaned file, the quality will drop significantly.
 To fix this issue, we implemented several functions that calculate the noise and quality of the input audio, if it reaches certain levels, then only certain filters are applied.
 Before we apply any of the filters (mamba, deepfilternet, bandpass filter) we check first if it is needed, if not, we skip it.
 This also improves the processing speed.

+The functions we used are:

+1. Signal to Noise Ratio (SNR) to measure how strong the desired signal (speech) is compared to background noise, higher SNR means clearer speech;
+2. Voice Activity Detector (VAD) to separate speech and non-speech segments and calculate SNR using only the speech frames as signal and the non-speech frames as noise;
+3. Spectral Flatness to measure how noise-like or tone-like a signal is;
+4. Background RMS (root mean square) which measures the average energy (loudness) of the background (non-speech) portions of audio to detect if the background is quiet or noisy.

 ## FRONTEND